 Each state has certain nuances to its workers’ comp law, and Florida workers’ compensation is no exception.
 However, there are some general concepts as to how the process works.

 If an employee is injured on the job, it’s likely that costs will be incurred that need to be covered by workers’ comp insurance.
 Costs could include:

-After an injury or illness, the employee can make a claim against the employer’s workers’ compensation insurance policy.
+After a work-related injury or illness, the employee can make a claim against the employer’s workers’ compensation insurance policy.
 If accepted by the insurance company, the employee could receive funds to cover medical expenses and a disability payment plan.

-If an employee dies as a result of a work-related accident within one year from the date of the accident or within five years of continuous disability, benefits could be owed to the employee’s survivors.
+If an employee dies as a result of a work-related accident within one year of the date of the accident or within five years of continuous disability, death benefits could be owed to the employee’s survivors.
 The family of the deceased employee could be entitled to:

 In some cases, an employee might try to negotiate for a larger workers’ comp settlement.

 If an injured employee decides to escalate a claim to a larger settlement negotiation, the employer should remain involved in that discussion to reduce liability in a lawsuit if one arises.